Siegel-Lab/BioSmoother/Manual.md

 <figure align=center>
 <img src="./docs_conf/static/compare_datasets.png" width=50%>
-<figcaption> <b>Figure:</b> Using the <em>subtract</em> option of the *Compare datapools* dropdown menu, images like this can be generated. </figcaption>
+<figcaption> <b>Figure:</b> Using the <em>subtract</em> option of the <em>Compare datapools by</em> dropdown menu, images like this can be generated. </figcaption>
 </figure>

 #### The Mapping sub-tab
+.. index:: Mapping, Mapping Quality: Lower Bound, Mapping Quality: Upper Bound, Coordinates, Directionality, Annotation Coordinate System, Multiple Annotations in Bin, Minimum Distance from Diagonal

 :kbd:`Filter->Mapping` allows filtering interactions by mapping quality scores of their reads.
 The mapping quality score represents the confidence of the aligner for the correctness of each alignment.
 The highest possible score is 254 and the lowest is 0.
-The bounds and thresholds that can be used to filter the reads correspond to those listed as `-m` option when running the init command to generate the index, as default the lower bounds are 0, 3 and 30, and the upper bounds are 3, 30 and 255.
+The bounds and thresholds that can be used to filter the reads correspond to those listed as `-m` option when running the `init` command to generate the index.
+As default the lower bounds are 0, 3 and 30; and the upper bounds are 3, 30 and 255.
 The bounds for this filter can be selected on the dropdown menus :guilabel:`Mapping Quality: Lower Bound` and :guilabel:`Mapping Quality: Upper Bound`.

 <figure align=center>